Choctaw Casinos & Resorts

-Choctaw Casinos & Resorts is a chain of seven Native American casinos and hotels located in Oklahoma, owned and operated by the Choctaw Nation of Oklahoma.
+Choctaw Casinos & Resorts is a chain of eight Native American casinos and hotels, and 15 Casino Toos, located in Oklahoma, owned and operated by the Choctaw Nation of Oklahoma.

 The original location in Durant has 218844 sqft of gaming floor, over 7,400 slot machines, and 1,616 hotel rooms.
 The resort has three casinos and three hotels within the complex.
 The South Casino was completed in 2006 with 108844 sqft of floor space, and the North Casino was completed in 2010 with 110000 sqft more floor space.
 Choctaw Inn has 101 hotel rooms, the Grand Tower has 204000 sqft of floor space, 330 rooms and suites, and is 12 floors tall.
 The Spa Tower was opened in 2015 as another expansion for the resort adding 286 rooms and suites.
 The latest Sky Tower adds 1,000 hotel rooms and suites to the property and is part of the latest expansion opened in 2021.
 The $860 million resort is the flagship of the Choctaw Nation gaming industry.